Sites whose topoi are the smooth representations of locally profinite groups: -topology

 \begin{defn} Let $\cC$ be a category.
 We say that a collection $\cT$ of morphisms in $\cC$ is semi-localizing if it satisfies the following conditions: \begin{enumerate} \item For any object $X$ of $\cC$, the identity morphism $\mathrm{id}_X$ belongs to $\cT$. \item The collection $\cT$ is closed under composition. \item Let $Y_1 \xto{f_1} X \xleftarrow{f_2} Y_2$ be a diagram in $\cC$.
 Suppose that $f_1$ belongs to $\cT$.
 Then there exist an object $Z$ in $\cC$ and morphisms $g_1 : Z \to Y_1$ and $g_2 :Z \to Y_2$ such that $g_2$ belongs to $\cT$ and $f_1 \circ g_1 = f_2 \circ g_2$. \end{enumerate} \end{defn}

-\begin{rmk} The three conditions above are taken from [GZ, I.2.2].
-In their book, Gabriel and Zisman give a list of 4 conditions on a collection of morphisms in a category.
-They say that a collection admits a right calculus of fractions when the 4 conditions are met.
-In [GM, III.2.6], Gelfand and Manin call such collections ``localizing".
-Our conditions are the first 3 conditions of the 4 conditions.
-Therefore we say that the collection is ``semi-localizing".
+\begin{rmk} The three conditions above are taken from \cite[I.2.2]{GZ}.
+In their book, Gabriel and Zisman give a list of four conditions on a collection of morphisms in a category.
+They say that a collection admits a right calculus of fractions when the four conditions are met.
+In \cite[III.2.6]{GM}, Gelfand and Manin call such collections ``localizing."
+Our conditions are the first three of the four conditions.
+Therefore we say that the collection is ``semi-localizing."
 We note also that in Definition 10.3.4 of the textbook \cite{W}, Condition (3) is called the \O re condition. \end{rmk}

 \begin{defn} Let $\cC$ be a category and let $\cT$ be a collection of morphisms in $\cC$.
-For an object $X$ of $\cC$, we let $J_\cT(X)$ denote the collection of sieves $R$ on $X$ such that there exists an object $f :Y \to X$ of $R$ which belongs to $\cT$. \end{defn}
+For an object $X$ of $\cC$, we let $J_\cT(X)$ denote the collection of sieves $R$ on $X$ such that there exists an object $f :Y \to X$ of $R$ that belongs to $\cT$. \end{defn}

 \begin{lem} Let $\cT$ be a semi-localizing collection of morphisms in a category $\cC$.
 Then the assignment $J_\cT$ of the collection $J_\cT(X)$ to each object $X$ in $\cC$ is a Grothendieck topology on the category $\cC$. \end{lem}